edwinhaver/contacts/readme.md

-# Notes App
+# Phonebook App

-This is a notes application built on Meteor.
+This is a company phonebook.
+It can be used to publish to all staff and manage all employee contact details

 ## Authors